UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 You should test your well water for bacteria after events like plumbing work, flooding, septic problems, or sudden changes in water quality.

 Bacteria are masters of disguise.
-Harmful pathogens like E. coli often leave no trace in the taste, smell, or appearance of your water, which is why relying on your senses isn’t enough.
-However, certain environmental changes or events can act as warning signs of bacteria in well water, signaling that contamination might have occurred.
+Harmful pathogens often leave no trace in the taste, smell, or appearance of your water, which is why relying solely on your senses is not enough to protect your household.
+However, certain environmental changes and household events act as clear signs of bacteria in well water, signaling that contamination might have occurred.
+Establishing a consistent testing schedule is part of responsible homeownership, much like tracking your household usage to save on your water bill.

-• Flooding or heavy rains: Intense storms can cause surface runoff to seep into your well cap or casing, bringing bacteria from soil or animal waste with it.
+• Heavy rainfall or flooding: Intense storms can cause surface water to seep into your well cap or casing, bringing bacteria from nearby soil, agricultural runoff, or animal waste along with it.

-• Illness: If family members or guests suffer from recurring gastrointestinal issues, your water is the first suspect you should rule out.
+• Unexplained gastrointestinal illness: If family members or frequent house guests suffer from recurring stomach issues, your home’s water supply is the first suspect you should rule out.

-Don’t be fooled by crystal clear water.
-“Clear” does not automatically mean “safe,” as microscopic pathogens are invisible to the naked eye.
+🚩 Heads Up: Do not be fooled by crystal clear water.
+“Clear” does not automatically mean “safe,” as microscopic pathogens are completely invisible to the naked eye.

 Illustration of a man by a well with text about annual well water testing for coliform bacteria.